 “What do you mean, ‘you don’t know?'”, he said.
 “How can you not know?
 Isn’t that your job?”

 It was a fair question.
-IBM was reinventing itself as a services company, which is why they’d let me into their vaulted halls … with my stubble, anarchic ideas, and fabulously ripped jeans.
+IBM was reinventing itself as a services company, which is why they’d let me into their vaulted halls … I was a Senior Producer in their New Media Centre, but I also came with stubble, t-shirts, and fabulously ripped jeans.

 “Loads of things.”

 I walked over to a whiteboard and started scribbling.
 It wasn’t his fault.
-He was used to selling silicon.
+IBM was used to selling silicon, not services.
 Ah, you’d like a mainframe.
 Excellent.
 That will be a million billion pounds.